caputocode/wine-bar/README.md

 ## UX

-As a user interested in wine, or new to Chester I would want to know what the bar entails.
-This provides relevant information about the atmosphere or ‘vibe’ of the bar itself.
+As a user interested in wine, or new to the city of Chester, I would want to know the story behind the bar, and what is on offer.
 The web app contains an initial landing page which is presented to the user straight away.
 This informs them that Mistral Wine bar has in fact a ‘bar’, and a ‘wine shop’.
 If the user clicks on the ‘bar’ they are directed to the ‘about us’ section.
 This page delivers a concise section on what Mistral wine bar is, and why the user should visit/buy wine.
 Once at this part of the site, the user then has the opportunity to browse the site using the nav bar.
 As a user I want this to be clear and obvious what sections are available.
 The navbar provides users with links to the following pages;

 Events: as a user I would want to know if the bar provides any exclusive use, live music or wine tastings.
 This information is provided here in a visually appealing way.
 The image used in the background on this page has been carefully chosen, aiming to entice the user by creating a ‘celebratory’ feel using fizz.
-This fits in well with the basis of the page, which has the main title of ‘special occasion?’.
+This fits in well with the theme of the page, which has the main title of ‘special occasion?’.

 Shop wine: as a user I would like to be able to buy wine from the website.
 I would like to see this presented in a clear way which shows the image of the bottle, information regarding the grape and alcohol content, along with price.

 Search function: the site provides a clear search symbol in the nav bar.
 The placeholder informs the user of recommended search cues to aid with a successful search result.
 The site has been built to search for wine by grape, colour/type (ie red, white, rose, sparkling) and name of wine.

 Menu: as a user I would want to be given an example of what is served at the bar.
 This page contains a visually appealing display of wines on offer by the glass, and the 'nibbles' that Mistral provides, with reference to the fact that the menu changes frequently.
 This menu is highlighted to encourage users to visit this page based on the theory if a user can view a menu they are more likely to try the bar/shop.

-Blog page: as a user I would like an interactive component to the web app, by being able to submit blogposts this gives a 'community' feel to the website.
-This can be controlled by the superuser and be deleted if inappropriate etc. I would also want to be able to edit my posts.
+Blog page: as a user I would like an interactive component to the web app.
+Being able to submit blogposts gives a 'community' feel to the website.
+This can be controlled by the superuser and be deleted if inappropriate etc.
+I would also want to be able to edit my posts, and see the posts I had created in one place.
+These can be located on the Profile page once user is logged in (see below).

 If, as a user i was logged in, I would want to be able to:
 * have access to all pages of the web app